 - Offer gaming and entertainment options that meet customers’ expectations

 - Actively contribute to the community—socially, economically and environmentally

 - Increase our agility and improve our processes

 Business sectors and Subsidiaries

-The Lotteries team is responsible for the sale and marketing of instant and terminal-based lotteries, as well as sports betting.
-It manages a network of some 8,500 retailers with lottery terminals, spread throughout the province.
+The Lotteries team is responsible for the sale and marketing of instant and terminal-based lotteries.
+It manages a network of more than 8,400 retailers with lottery terminals, spread throughout the province.